Waldorf education: Four temperaments

 Steiner considered children's cognitive, emotional, and behavioral development to be interlinked.
 When students in a Waldorf school are grouped, it is generally not by a focus on academic abilities.
-Instead, Steiner adapted the pseudoscientific proto-psychological concept of the classic four temperaments – melancholic, sanguine, phlegmatic, and choleric.
+Instead, Steiner adapted the proto-psychological concept of the classic four temperaments – melancholic, sanguine, phlegmatic, and choleric.
 Steiner indicated that teaching should be differentiated to accommodate the different needs that these "types" represent.
 For example, Anthroposophists believe "cholerics are risk takers, phlegmatics take things calmly, melancholics are sensitive or introverted, and sanguines take things lightly".
 Steiner also believed that teachers must consider their own temperament and be prepared to work with it positively in the classroom, that temperament is emergent in children, and that most people express a combination of temperaments rather than a pure single type.
 No evidence exists for such "personality types" to be consistent in an individual across time or context, nor that such "types" are useful in providing more effective education.

 Today, Waldorf teachers may work with these pseudoscientific "temperaments" to design instruction for each student.
 Seating arrangements and class activities may take into account the supposed temperaments of students but this is often not described to parents, students, or observers.